Bernardo2409/SO_Project/BernardoTiago_RecycleBin/TECHNICAL_DOC.md

 ## ============ Metadata schema explanation ===========

-The system (Recycle Bin) have informations about the files that were deleted in a secure way and could me recovered after(posteriori).
-Metadata.db has a data base that storage the inforation of the files.
+The system (Recycle Bin) stores informations about files that have been deleted securely and can be recovered later.
+The Metadata.db file contains the data base that stores the details of the files.

 Metadata table: